 Definitely.
 Mix everything together except the baking soda, cover, and keep refrigerated.
 Just mix in the baking soda when you are ready to cook them up!

-How to Make Your Own Sourdough Starter
+How Can I Make My Own Sourdough Starter

 Pin for Later